 It would seem sometimes that Google has an almost omniscient grasp on the facts; consulting “the oracle” has become second nature for many of us, a daily part of our lives.

-But what does the tech giant, you may ask, have to do with healthcare?
+But what does the tech giant, you might ask, have to do with healthcare?

 More than you might imagine.
 In fact, Google has actually become a “first source” of health information for many – and they’re open 24/7.